Climate Neutrality

 The University of Bern has set itself the goal of becoming a climate-neutral institution in all areas in which it has a direct influence.

 Its original goal had been to become climate neutral by 2025.
 The ambitious goal of climate neutrality by 2025 was overhauled due to both political and societal developments as well as scientific insights on offsetting projects.
 2025 can, however, be considered a key milestone on the path to developing a complete roadmap to climate neutrality.
-Targets for after 2025 are to be set and a joint University-wide roadmap prepared for the period until 2030 during a developmental phase over the course of the next two years.
+As part of a development phase, a joint university-wide roadmap is to be drawn up by 2026.

 An institution is climate neutral if it reduces its greenhouse gas emissions to the greatest degree possible and compensates for any remaining, unavoidable greenhouse gas emissions by offsetting those in another area.